dialtr/libcount/README.md

 is implemented in libcount.

 For the sake of simplicity and portability, the library exposes a C-style interface, modeled after the OpenSSL hash functions.

-A C++ interface is planned.
+Both C/C++ interfaces are available.
+The examples below demonstrate use.

 ## Current Status